Fight Over Collective Bargaining Moves To Ohio

 GLINTON: The differences between Ohio and Wisconsin run deeper than Buckeyes and Badgers.
 The bill Ohio legislators are considering would restrict collective bargaining for government employees, including firefighters and police - two groups excluded from Wisconsin's plan.

-Mr. KEVIN McCAFFERTY (Firefighter): This is about union rights across the board.
+KEVIN MCCAFFERTY: This is about union rights across the board.
 This bill contains things that are just designed to weaken those rights.

 GLINTON: Kevin McCafferty is a Cleveland firefighter.
 He came to Columbus to protest Ohio's Senate bill number five.
 He says if passed, it could directly affect police and firefighters' personal safety.

-State Senator KEVIN BACON (Republican, Ohio): So that they can make adjustments in the time of down economy they can't currently do, because so much of this is ingrained in statute and prevents the employers from having the ability to make these adjustments.
+KEVIN BACON: So that they can make adjustments in the time of down economy they can't currently do, because so much of this is ingrained in statute and prevents the employers from having the ability to make these adjustments.

 GLINTON: Bacon says to get that flexibility legislators need to go after state workers' unions.